 @property

 def cost(self):

 cost = self.cost

 if self.milk:

 cost += 0.30

 if self.sugar:

+cost += 0.20

+return cost

 '''

 Decorator Pattern - Implementation

 Solution:

 - ▶ Create a class that wraps a beverage and behaves like a beverage itself. (i.e. implements the beverage interface) - ▶ Possibility to create a chain of decorators. - ▶ Composition solves the problem. - ▶ Downside: Need to implement all functions of beverage even if they do not need to be changed.